How to Extract Audio from Video

 - Limited upload size and no batch processing option.

-- File privacy might be a concern for sensitive content.
+- Privacy might be a concern for sensitive content.

 Conclusion

-Now you know how to extract audio from a video using a variety of methods, whether you're working from your computer, phone, or online.
+You can now get audio from a video in a number of ways, whether you're using your computer, phone, or the internet.

-From simple drag-and-drop converters to more advanced software, there’s a tool for every need and skill level.
-Choose the method that is best for your workflow, and you’ll have crisp, clean sound in no time.
+There are tools for every need and skill level, from simple drag-and-drop converters to more advanced software.
+Pick the method that works best for you, and you'll have clear, clean sound in no time.

-No more digging through clips just to re-listen—your perfect audio file is just a few clicks away.
+You don't have to dig through clips to listen again.
+Your perfect audio file is only a few clicks away.